offbynull/coroutines/README.md

 # Coroutines

 Inspired by the [Apache Commons Javaflow](http://commons.apache.org/sandbox/commons-javaflow/) project, the Coroutines project is a Java toolkit that allows you to write coroutines in Java.
-Coroutines allow you to suspend the execution your Java method at will, save its state, and resume executing it from that saved state at a later point in time.
+Coroutines allows you to suspend the execution your Java method at will, save its state, and resume executing it from that saved state at a later point in time.

-Why not just use Javaflow?
-Unfortunately, Javaflow seems to be largely unmaintained at this point.
+Why use Coroutines over Javaflow?
 The Couroutines project is a new Java coroutines implementation written from scratch that aims to solve some of the issues that Javaflow has.
 The Coroutines project provides several distinct advantages:

 * Roughly 25% to 50% faster than Javaflow <sub>1</sub>
 * Provides both a Maven plugin and an Ant plugin <sub>2</sub>